JET v6.2.0 Release Notes

 New UI Components

-There are no new components in this release
+There are no new UI components in this release.

-This section lists significant consumer-facing changes that have been made to JET since v6.0.0.
+This section lists significant consumer-facing changes that have been made to JET since v6.1.0.
 Where bugs or ERs were used to track the change, they are included below.
 The following list does not include changes that are internal implementations, or changes made to samples, demos, or test collateral.
-It is expected that application code will not need to be modified to uptake v6.1.0.
+It is expected that application code will not need to be modified to uptake v6.2.0.

-In JET 7.0 we will be deprecating the use of SASS for theming and moving to CSS custom properties, aka CSS Variables.
+In JET 7.0 we will be deprecating using sass for theming and moving to CSS custom properties, aka CSS Variables.
 We will still provide a way to preprocess the CSS variables away in order to support IE11.
-Starting in v6.0.0 we will provide the following so that customers can learn more, keep in mind everything to do with CSS Variables is experimental and there will likely be changes.
+In 6.0.0 we provided the following so that customers can learn more, keep in mind everything to do with CSS Variables is experimental and there will likely be changes.

 - Directory named pcss with files, this is a sibling of the scss directory we provide for sass files

 - CSS file that uses css variables.
-These experimental files are with the other out of the box css files JET provides but the file name ends with -cssvars.css, for example code/css/libs/oj/v6.1.0/alta/oj-alta-cssvars.css.
+These experimental files are with the other out of the box css files JET provides but the file name ends with -cssvars.css, for example code/css/libs/oj/v6.0.0/alta/oj-alta-cssvars.css.

 - In the cookbook there is a switch in the settings dialog to use the css variable version of the css file described above, click the gear icon in the demo toolbar to open the settings dialog.